-While it's good to wait on God for the things we long for, how we wait on Him is just as important.
+While it's good to wait on God for the things we long for, the way we wait on Him is even more important.
 In your waiting, tell the Lord you trust His timing and believe in His power to achieve your heart's desire.
 Surrender your agenda to Him.
 And where your faith lacks, pray these words from Mark 9:24, "I do believe; help my unbelief!"